Evarmedia/Evarmedia/README.md

 - 👋 <h1>Hi, I’m Mishak<h1>
-- 👀 I’m A Frontend Web Developer
+- 👀 I’m A FullStack Web Developer
 - 🌱 I’m currently learning Full-stack Development
 - 💞️ I’m looking to collaborate on any cool project related to  programming
 - 📫 How to reach me mishakmanuel@gmail.com